Swiss Swedish origin legend: Medieval legend

-The legend is discussed in Ericus Olai's Chronica regni Gothorum (c.
+The legend is discussed in Ericus Olai’s Chronica regni Gothorum (c.
 1470).
-Olai notes that the Swiss (Svitenses) claimed to be descended from "Swedes or Goths".
-Olai also notes the similarity in toponymy, Swycia, quasi Suecia.
-This is reflected in a late-15th-century gloss from Reichenau reading Suecia, alias Helvicia, inde Helvici, id est Suetones.
+Olai notes that the Swiss (Svitenses) claimed to be descended from “Swedes or Goths” (Sueci vel Gothi).
+He also observes the similarity in toponymy: Swycia, quasi Suecia (“Swycia, as if Sweden”).
+This is reflected in a late-15th-century gloss from Reichenau: Suecia, alias Helvicia, inde Helvici, id est Suetones (also known as Suiones) — that is, “Sweden, also known as Helvicia, hence the Helvici, that is, the Swedes.”

 A near-contemporary record is that of Petermann Etterlin, who wrote in the 1470s (printed as Chronicle of the Swiss Confederation in 1507).

 Etterlin telling the legend refers to "the Swedes, who are now called the Switzer" (die Schwediger, so man yetz nempt Switzer) presents an eponymous founder, one Suit (Swit, Schwyt, Switer), leader of the migrating Swedes, who defeated his brother Scheyg in single combat in a dispute over leadership of the new settlement.
 He gives an account of their decision to settle on the site of Schwyz:

 Etterlin's account is supposedly based on a "common Swiss chronicle" (Gesta Suitensium, gemeine Schwyzerchronik) also reflected in the White Book of Sarnen, Heinrich von Gundelfingen (Das Herkommen der Schwyzer und Oberhasler) and later by Aegidius Tschudi (Die Geschichte der Ostfriesen, Swedier und andre, so mit jnen gereisset, vnd wie Switer dem Lande den Namen Swiz gegeben).

 Etterlin presents the three Waldstätten as representing three different stocks or races, the people of Schwyz as the most recent immigrants (from Sweden), the people of Uri representing the original "Goths and Huns", and the people of Unterwalden representing "the Romans".

 Henrich von Gundelfingen gives an elaborate version of the legend, stating the emigration from Sweden and Frisia was due to a famine, which was met by king "Cisbertus of Sweden" by a decree that every month, the lot should be drawn and one in ten men would be forced to emigrate with all his family and possessions.
 Heinrich is the origin of the figures of 6,000 Swedes and 1,200 Frisians taking part in the migration with a certain Suicerus as their leader.

 The legend is also mentioned by Albrecht von Bonstetten, a monk in Einsiedeln abbey, in 1479 (Superius Germanie Confederationis descriptio).
 In this version, the toponym Schwyz derives from a Swedish founder named Switerus.

 Sigismund Meisterlin (d.
 1488) in his Chronicon Norimbergense claims the people of Schwyz as descendants of the Huns, with a leader called Swifter ruling the valley, while his brother Senner ruled the high pastures.